-On December 20 they were still in the vicinity.
+On December 20 they were still in the vicinity of Donner Summit.
 They struggled on through the snow.
 There was only one day of food rations left.
 Charles Stanton went snow blind.
 They could only go four miles.
 At this rate the original ten day estimate was hopelessly inadequate.
 Conditions were horrible but they didn't even have enough food to go back and then who would rescue the Donner Party?

-Here a little digression is in order for a little heroism.
+Here a little digression is in order for a little additional heroism.
 Charles Stanton had no family in the Donner Party.
-When the party was low on food somewhere in today's Utah some weeks earlier, he'd volunteered to go ahead to Sutter's Fort for help with another member of the party who did have family.
+When the party was low on food somewhere in today's Utah some weeks earlier, he'd volunteered to go ahead to Sutter's Fort for help with another member of the party who did have family in the Party.
 The other fellow became sick and remained behind in California.
 Stanton, along with two Native Americans Sutter sent and some mules, returned to the Donner Party somewhere near today's Reno.
 His sense of responsibility must have been great as was his sense of decency and heroism.
 He'd given his word.
 He and the two Native Americans were part of the Forlorn Hope.
 They had just covered the route so their leading would make getting to California less difficult.
 The landmarks don't look the same in the opposite direction, especially after snowfall, though.
-A wrong turn got them into the
+A wrong turn got them into the wrong river valley.
+Nothing looked familiar and all the party could do was head west.
+They had no maps to show a workable way.